-After successfully completing a Stanley College Diploma course, you may gain up to 8 units or one year advanced standing in Bachelor of Business and Commerce courses from most Universities in Australia.
+After successfully completing a Stanley College Diploma course or Advanced Diploma course, you may gain up to 8 units or one year advanced standing in Bachelor of Business and Commerce courses from most Universities in Australia.

 Stanley College has an articulation agreement with CQUniversity Australia.
 This means if you successfully complete a Diploma of Hospitality at Stanley College, you may be eligible for entry into CQUniversity’s Bachelor of Hospitality Management (CB69) provided you meet the relevant course entry requirements.
 You will also receive 8 unit exemptions in the Bachelor of Hospitality Management as follows:

 – 1 core unit: HRMT11011 Human Resources in Organisations

 – 7 elective units in the first year

 CQUniversity has one of the largest footprints of any university in Australia, proudly offering a wide variety of TAFE and university qualifications.
 Our courses are designed alongside industry, to prepare you with up-to-date, real-world knowledge and skills.
 Our widely experienced teaching professionals are dedicated to continual course improvements and we are committed to providing a range of career-orientated services to ensure our graduates are successful.

 No matter where you are in your career, CQUniversity can help you be what you want to be.
 To find out more about the Bachelor of Hospitality Management at CQUniversity, search CQUni Hospitality or visit www.cqu.edu.au.